kevincamussi/kevincamussi/README.md

 ### Hi there 👋

 ###### About Kevin
 Front-End Engineer & Co-Founder at Fyaora LABS, currently contributing to the Gler Platform, an innovative on-demand services ecosystem.
-I focus on building responsive and accessible user interfaces with Next.js, React, TypeScript, and Tailwind CSS.
+I focus on building responsive and accessible user interfaces with Next.js, React, TypeScript, and Tailwind CSS, collaborating closely with designers and backend developers to create seamless user experiences.

 I have a degree in Systems Analysis and Development (Estácio) and completed the Front-End Engineering course at EBAC – British School of Creative Arts and Technology.
-My experience also includes backend tools like Python, FastAPI, MongoDB, and SQL, giving me a solid understanding of full-stack workflows.
+In addition to my front-end expertise, I also work with Python, FastAPI, NodeJs, MongoDB, and SQL, giving me a strong grasp of full-stack development and data-driven architectures.

 I’m passionate about clean code, design systems, and creating digital experiences that combine performance and usability.
-I value collaboration, learning, and building products that make a real impact.
+I value collaboration, learning, and building products that make a real impac

 ---